 2013 - Service goes live with Color Me Mine as lead customer.

 2014 - Two patent applications filed (in process).
 Subscribers grow into the thousands.

-2017 - Mark Lehman joins as CEO.
-Revenue rate doubles again in just nine months.
+2017 – Mark Lehman joins as CEO.
+Subscriber base doubles.

 The CCM service is so popular because it was built with the latest cloud and software technology specifically for business use.
 It is so simple to use it can be fully set up and operated online on a self-serve basis.
 No maintenance, no service fees or in-store visits.
 CCM changed the industry by being able to profitably deliver music services for under $20 per month without an onerous contract.
 CCM has added a unique mix of promotional messages, management tools and analytics that help businesses improve the in-house experience.
 Traditional companies such as MOOD/Muzak and Sirius XM are saddled with older technology and higher overhead, delivering fewer features at a higher cost.
 Consumer services such as Pandora & Spotify cannot compete with their B2C offerings as they have a completely different architecture than required for businesses and, unlike CCM, their consumer service is not legal for business use.